privacybydesign/irma-documentation/docs/irma-server.md

 In development mode, when `production` is `false`, the defaults for `disclose_perms`, `sign_perms` and `issue_perms` are `["*"]`.
 In order to protect any IRMA private keys that the server has access to from unintended use by others, when `production` is true the default of `issue_perms` is `[]`: no one can issue unless the global `issue_perms` is modified or unless specific requestors receive nonempty `issue_perms`.

+### Augmented client return urls

+The server can be configured to [augment the client return url](Augmenting the client return URL) under certain circumstances.
+In order to enable this feature, the `augment_client_return_url` setting needs to be set to `true`.

 ### Static file hosting

 Apart from hosting endpoints under [`/session` and `/irma`](irma-server.md#http-server-endpoints), the server also supports statically hosting all files from a certain directory.
 This can be useful [for experimenting](getting-started.md#perform-browser-irma-session).
 It can be configured with the following options: